Cookie Run: Braverse Card Types Explained: Cookie, FLIP, Item, Trap, Stage, EXTRA & NPC

 If you've read how to play Cookie Run: Braverse, you got the speed-run: here are the card types, here's how a turn goes, now play.
 This guide is the slower, deeper pass - the one that turns "I know what the cards are called" into "I know what each card type is for and how to use it."
 Understanding the card types properly is the difference between a beginner who reads each card cold and a player who already knows what to expect from a face-down Trap.

-The card types at a glance
+The seven card types at a glance

 | Card type | Role | When it acts |